AstroPathJHU/AstroPathPipeline/astropath/hpfs/imagecorrection/docs/AdditionalTools.md

 This workflow is described in more detail [here](OverviewWorkflowofImageCorrectionModule.md#576overview-workflow-of-image-correction-module).

 # 5.7.5.2.
-Directions for Applying the Image Corrections
+Instructions to Apply Image Correction Standalone

 This portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents as ".fw" files.
 Use the *ConvertIm3* utility located [here](../../../utilities/Im3Tools#im3tools) to extract the *Data.dat* files from the *im3* files.
 After the correction is run, that utility can also be used to re-insert the Data.dat back into the im3s.
 To run the image correction for a single sample in the most common use case, enter the following command and arguments: